jbcodeforce/jbcodeforce.github.io/docs/aws.md

     * Spot fleets allow to automatically request spot instance with the lowest price.
 * **Dedicated hosts** to book entire physical server and control instance placement. # years.
 BYOL.

-Use **EC2 launch templates** to automate instance launches, simplify permission policies, and enforce best practices across your organization.
+Use **EC2 launch templates** to automate instance launches, simplify permission policies, and enforce best practices across the organization.
 (Look very similar as docker image)

 ### AMI

-Bring your own image.
+Bring our own image.
 Shareable on amazon marketplace.
 Can be saved on S3 storage.
-By default, your AMIs are private, and locked for your account / region.
+By default, our AMIs are private, and locked for our account / region.

 AMI are built for a specific AWS region.
 But they can be copied and shared [See AWS doc - copying an AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/CopyingAMIs.html).